cs1302uga/cs1302-ce03/README.md

 1. `user1`: What is the mode of the `exercise3` directory in both octal and symbolic notation?

-1. `user2`: Can you successfuly perform an `ls` on `user1`'s `exercise3` directory?

-1. `user2`: Add group execute permission to your home directory.
+1. `user1`: Add other execute permission to your home directory.
 This is needed because student home directories are in a group that is different from `ugrads`.
 Subdirectories should belong to the `ugrads` group as expected.

+1. `user2`: Can you successfuly perform an `ls` on `user1`'s `exercise3` directory?

 1. `user1`: Disable group read and group execute permissions for `Loop.java`.
 Additionally, if needed, enable group write permission as well.